DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 There are some KEY BENEFITS to SPLIT-MAC ARCHITECTURE

 - SCALABILITY
-    - With a WLC (or multiple) it’s SIMPLER to build and support a NETWORK with thousands of APs
+    - With a WLC (or multiple) it’s SIMPLER to build and support a network with thousands of APs
 - DYNAMIC CHANNEL ASSIGNMENT
     - The WLC can automatically select which channel each AP should use
 - TRANSMIT POWER OPTIMIZATION